Discover England Fund

 - Year 3 (2018/19): £18.05 million

-A large proportion of this investment will be distributed through grant awards to projects.
-There have been four distinct opportunities to apply:
+A large proportion of this investment is distributed through grant awards to projects.
+There have been five distinct opportunities to apply:

 Year 1 – for small-scale pilot projects delivered by March 2017.

-Year 2 & 3 – for large-scale collaborative projects to be delivered over the two year period 2017-2019 and will create a step-change in bookable English tourism product for international consumers.
+Year 2 to 4 – for large-scale collaborative projects to be delivered over the two year period 2017-2019 and will create a step-change in bookable English tourism product for international consumers.